Hipo/ci-integration-ios/README.md

 ### Download Files
-You can directly download the files [here](https://github.com/Hipo/ci-integration-ios/archive/main.zip) and copy items to project folder. -except Fastfile-
+You can directly download the files from **download branch** or directly [here](https://github.com/Hipo/ci-integration-ios/archive/download.zip) and copy items to project folder.

 ### Setup Dependencies